-If you’re involved in child health in any way, you’ve probably been hearing the words “child nutrition reauthorization,” or CNR, get tossed around quite a bit.
-Advocates in the child nutrition world have been busy talking about it and what it means for schools.
+If you’re involved in child health in any way, you’ve probably heard the words “child nutrition reauthorization,” or CNR, get tossed around a bit.
+Advocates in the child nutrition world have been busy talking about CNR and what it means for schools.
 So, what is CNR?
 And more importantly, why should you care?

-Congress has already started holding hearings on child nutrition.
-In the House, the Education and Labor Committee has jurisdiction over the child nutrition programs and held a hearing back in March.
-And in the Senate, the Agriculture Committee oversees the child nutrition programs and held a hearing in April.
+Congress has already started hearings on child nutrition.
+In the House, the Education and Labor Committee has jurisdiction over child nutrition programs and held a hearing back in March.
+And in the Senate, the Agriculture Committee oversees child nutrition programs and held a hearing in April.

 Got it.
 So why should I care about this?

-Conversely, as advocates, we need to remain vigilant and prepared to speak out against harmful policies that restrict access to these vital programs or attempt to reduce funding or weaken the science-based nutrition standards that support healthier meals.
+We need to be prepared to speak out against harmful policies that restrict access to these vital programs, attempt to reduce funding, or weaken the science-based nutrition standards that support healthier meals.

-FoodCorps is actively working with our partners in Washington, D.C. to help push Congress to make sure more kids get access to healthy food.
-We look forward to working with you all and activating you to raise your voice with your members of Congress along the way.
-Keep an eye on our action center in the coming weeks and months.
+FoodCorps is actively working with our partners in Washington, D.C., to help push Congress to make sure more kids get access to healthy food.
+We hope you’ll join us by raising your voice with your members of Congress along the way.
+Keep an eye on our action center for opportunities to get involved.